Introduction

 grid: Single<&CardinalGrid>,

-// If using collision you can use the BlockingMap resource to track blockers.
+// If using the plugin you can use the BlockingMap resource for an auto-updated blocking list.

 blocking: Res<BlockingMap>,